Skip to content

 Poor quality data remained atop the surveyed barriers to “effective application of digital technology in procurement”, according to Deloitte’s 2021 CPO Survey See in Graphic Below.
 Poor data quality, lack of integration across applications, and lacking budget/funding have remained in the top spots since 2018.

-0_gaaoj1tyb6K_u5QqProcurement teams knowingly have issues receiving a budget for technology and convincing leadership of the importance of digital solution applications in procurement.
+Procurement teams knowingly have issues receiving a budget for technology and convincing leadership of the importance of digital solution applications in procurement.
 At the same time, when procurement teams are integrating solutions, poor ecosystem integration and poor data quality create barriers to application and adoption.

 All along, we wonder why it’s difficult to receive a technology budget.
 But, ignorance is bliss, right?

 Data quality is pivotal.
 Integration is Pivotal.
 Budget is Foundational.
 If your data isn’t clean, you need to work with solution providers that will help you clean it/create innovative solutions for more systematic data-gathering and visualization.
 Full integration across your application landscape should always be the target.
 If you have a scattered solution ecosystem then focus on consolidation, then digitalization; oftentimes modern solutions can in fact aid this alignment with more open API architectures.
-Lastly, the budget is your vehicle.
-You won’t get far in your transformation without increased capital expenditure.
-Building a solid business case for all technology investments is important to highlight the benefits, as well as potential missed opportunities without the adoption of modern ProcureTech solutions.

 This is no secret to all of you procurement practitioners reading this article.
 This is nothing new, or novel.

-Maybe the weight of your 5-year technology roadmaps is weighing youdown.
+Maybe the weight of your 5-year technology roadmaps is weighing you down.
 Maybe you’re experiencing paralysis from analysis.
 Maybe existing strategies and processes need to shift before you can adopt new processes.

 One thing is certain, we know the barriers, and now it’s time to address them.

-Change requires Change Management
+5. Change Requires Change Management

 Change can be an uphill battle.